 - Prior to an onsite visit, the museum officer will discuss by phone or email the museum’s safety requirements i.e. social distancing, hand cleaning, wearing a face mask if working closely with others

-- The contractor will need to sign the museum’s attendance sheet on arrival; these sheets will be destroyed after 3 weeks but the data is required in case it is needed by NHS Test and Trace.
-All data collected will be held securely.
+- The contractor will need to sign the museum’s attendance sheet on arrival; these sheets will be destroyed after 3 weeks and all data collected will be held securely.

-- Hand washing or hand sanitising must be carried out on arrival and exit; dispensers are provided
+- Hand washing or hand sanitising is still advisable on arrival and exit; dispensers are provided

 - After the contractor has left, all surfaces where the work was carried out will be cleaned thoroughly by the staff member